urql-graphql/urql/docs/advanced/authentication.md

 order: 8
 ---

+# Authentication

 Most APIs include some type of authentication, usually in the form of an auth token that is sent with each request header.

-The purpose of the [`authExchange`](../api/auth-exchange) is to provide a flexible API that facilitates the typical JWT-based authentication flow.
+The purpose of the [`authExchange`](../api/auth-exchange.md) is to provide a flexible API that facilitates the typical JWT-based authentication flow.

 ## Typical Authentication Flow